 This type of release is available early for customers to use in a lab environment.
 This allows you to test the changes and see how they will affect your current network traffic behavior

-Note: Symantec always recommends staying on the latest patch release, on the current branch release you are running, unless a specific fix or feature is required in another release or the current branch release is nearing EOL.
+Note: Symantec always recommends staying on the latest maintenance release, on the current branch release you are running, unless a specific fix or feature is required in another release or the current branch release is nearing EOL.

 Contact Support for more information about the current LTR, STDR, and Feature releases.

 See Network Protection EOL Policies.

 See Upgrade and downgrade information for Edge SWG (ProxySG) and Advanced Secure Gateway (ASG).